|

 ARE SUITABLE FOR OTHER THAN MASONRY FINISH POOLS - DO NOT

-PERFORM ON VINYL LINED POOLS.
+PERFORM ON VINYL LINED OR FIBERGLASS POOLS.
 In order to help keep

 the algae from returning, you should consider the use of a